Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.12.07 (BR)
+- By default, Rallied Fleet will now join the combat.
+And the option is saved in "Remnant.cfg"

+2024.12.06 (Xilmi)
+- Colony Ships in wars
+  - Reverted a previous change that prevented the AI from building colony-ships when it had fewer military than their enemies.
+  - Rationale: While those colony ships seem like a waste of resources, the wars are not so much about direct fights anyways.
+What is important is being able to reach the enemies' colonies.
+So a small but constant flow of colonizers can be necessary to get access deeper into the enemies' territory.

 2024.12.05 (BR)
 - Fixed Governor auto-Transport inverted.
 - Left smart-click on ship without "Build Limit" will now allocate max available BC.